-Mount Buller to Mount Stirling is a 17km, grade 3 hike located in the Alpine National Park, Victoria.
-The hike should take around 6 hrs to complete.
+Mount Buller to Mount Stirling is a 17km, grade 3 hike in Alpine National Park, Victoria.
+This hike typically takes 6 hours to complete.

 The Mount Buller to Mount Stirling trail commences on Mount Buller, high in the Victorian Alps, at an altitude of just over 1660m and traverses one of Victoria's most spectacular alpine areas.